 How to Get a Restraining Order:

 - If you have left your home and are temporarily living in a place to escape abuse, you can go to the court closest to your temporary home.
 The court will keep your new address confidential.
-If you move while the case is pending, you may ask the court to transfer the case to the court most convenient to you (community where you're new home is located).
+If you move while the case is pending, you may ask the court to transfer the case to the court most convenient to you (the community where your new home is located).

 - Ask the clerk of court for a domestic violence petition.
 The clerk will give you the form and may help you fill it out.
-Simply write down what happened to you, detailing the circumstances of abuse.
+Write down what happened to you, detailing the circumstances of the abuse.
 You will have to swear that what you have written is true.

-- If you ask for emergency orders, the clerk will take the papers to a judge.
-When you see the judge, tell him/her as simply and honestly as possible what happened to you, and why you are in danger.
-If the judge finds that you are in danger, he/she may immediately issue protective orders.
-These orders will be faxed by the court to the police, where they will then be served to your abuser.
-The police must serve the orders on your abuser in order to be in effect.
+- The clerk will take the papers to a judge if you ask for emergency orders.
+When you see the judge, tell him/her as simply and honestly as possible what happened to you and why you are in danger.
+If the judge finds you in danger, he/she may immediately issue protective orders.
+The court will fax these orders to the police, which will then be served to your abuser.
+The police must serve the orders on your abuser to be in effect.

 Hearing on Your Petition:

-A full hearing will be held on your petition within thirty days of when you file it, or within ten days of the date the petition is served on the abusive person, whichever is later.
-At the hearing, you will have to testify before the judge about what happened and why you want the restraining order.
+A full hearing will be held on your petition within thirty days of when you file it or within ten days of the date the petition is served on the abusive person, whichever is later.
+You must testify before the judge at the hearing about what happened and why you want the restraining order.
 Your abuser will have an opportunity to provide information to the judge.
-Thereafter the judge will make a decision based on all the evidence provided.
-Therefore, it is important for you tell the judge what happened to you that caused you to file for the protective order.
-In addition, if applicable, bring witnesses, medical records and other official documents for the judge to see.
-The judge will be making a decision on all the facts presented.
+After that, the judge will decide based on all the evidence provided.
+Therefore, you must tell the judge what happened to you that caused you to file for the protective order.
+In addition, if applicable, bring witnesses, medical records, and other official documents for the judge to see.
+The judge will decide on all the facts presented.

 Filing Criminal Complaints:

-In addition to getting protective orders, you may also ask the police to help you charge the abusive person with a crime.
-The Manchester Police Dept. is available twenty-four hours a day and is bound by law to use "all means within reason" to prevent domestic abuse.
+In addition to getting protective orders, you may ask the police to help you charge the abusive person with a crime.
+The Manchester Police Dept. is available twenty-four hours a day and is legally bound to use "all means within reason" to prevent domestic abuse.

-If the police do not make an arrest within this 12-hour period, you may file a criminal complaint against your abuser.
+If the police do not arrest within this 12-hour period, you may file a criminal complaint against your abuser.
 To do this, call the Manchester Police Dept. at (603) 668-8711 to file a report.
-Once an initial report is taken by the police, your case will be assigned to a member of the department's domestic violence unit for follow-up.
+Once the police take an initial report, your case will be assigned to a member of the department's domestic violence unit for follow-up.
 The unit member will assist you in filing criminal charges by drafting an affidavit and warrant for the arrest of your abuser.
-Please note that in any emergency situation you should call 911.
+Please note that in any emergency, you should call 911.

 Emergency Shelter and Assistance:

-If you need to physically remove yourself and your children from danger, help is available.
-In addition to the assistance that can be offered to you by the Manchester Police, you may call the YWCA Crisis Service at (603) 625-5785 or (603) 668-2299.
-The YWCA Crisis Service, located at 72 Concord St. in Manchester, NH is a non-profit program providing a twenty-four hour crisis line, emergency housing, court advocacy, hospital and police accompaniment and support groups for survivors of domestic abuse.
+If you need to remove yourself and your children from danger physically, help is available.
+In addition to the assistance offered by the Manchester Police, you may call the YWCA Crisis Service at (603) 625-5785 or (603) 668-2299.
+The YWCA Crisis Service, located at 72 Concord St. in Manchester, NH, is a non-profit program providing a twenty-four-hour crisis line, emergency housing, court advocacy, hospital and police accompaniment, and support groups for survivors of domestic abuse.

 Questions and Answers

-This section will attempt to answer some of the more common questions asked by people who are in potentially volatile situations.
-These questions and their answers are geared towards people who live in the City of Manchester.
+This section will attempt to answer some of the more common questions people ask in potentially volatile situations.
+These questions and their answers are geared toward people who live in the City of Manchester.